Ripple Effect

 5. Participants can write one consequence per post-it and then stick them all on the flip-chart.

 7. Support the conversation by discussing the various gambling-related harms and the links between the three areas.
-For example, you may want to highlight that gambling may negatively impact also the people and community around the gambler, both in the short term and the long term.
+For

 8. Conclude bringing participants’ attention to any gambling-related harm that you think is missing, using the Practitioner Answer Sheet.